UBC-CIC/referral-medical-letter-processing/README.md

 * **Front-end** - ReactJS on NodeJS as the core framework, Amplify for Auth UI component and AWS integration.
 * **Data** - All data is saved in Amazon S3 and DynamoDB for status
 * **Auth** - Cognito user pool within AWS amplify
-* **Data Processing** - Uses AWS Lambda function in the backend to execute Comprehend Medical API to classify information
+* **Data Processing** - Uses a Lambda function in the backend to execute Comprehend Medical API and Regex pattern to detect and categorize information

 ## Architecture Diagram
 ![alt text](./docs/IBD.png)